 There’s a range of packaging options available depending on what your pet treats are made of.
 High fat, high moisture treats like dried meats need protection against oxygen and moisture, so a high-barrier packaging combined with an oxygen scavenger (moisture absorber) is a great idea.
 Baked dog biscuits don’t usually need the same protection, and may be fine in more simple packaging.

-You’ll also need to ensure you meet any labelling compliance requirements in your market and the market you are selling in.
-The AAFCO says that labels should have ingredients listed in descending order by weight.
+You’ll also need to ensure you meet any labelling compliance requirements3 in your market and the market you are selling in.
+The AAFCO3 says that labels should have ingredients listed in descending order by weight.

 We’ve got a great range of commercial dehydrators to suit new businesses, growing businesses and established businesses.
 Explore our products and get in touch if you need help choosing the right dehydrator for your needs.